EFWA Upcycling Challenge ready set to go

-Reusing and repurposing textiles that already exist is a practical and regenerative way to reduce our material footprint on the world and Eco Fashion Week Australia is asking upcycling designers around the globe to lodge Expressions of Interest in our 2024 EFWA Upcycling Challenge to share creative possibilities.
+Reusing and repurposing textiles that already exist is a practical and regenerative way to reduce our material footprint on the world and Eco Fashion Week Australia is showcasing upcycling designers in the 2024 EFWA Upcycling Challenge to share creative possibilities.

-EFWA Upcycling Challenge coordinator Jane Milburn OAM said there is space for 100 applications which can be lodged from now up until April 2, 2024.
-Based on these applications, 30 designers will be short-listed and then 15 chosen to feature in the EFWA Upcycling Challenge Runway Collection at Busselton Western Australia in early November.
+EFWA Upcycling Challenge coordinator Jane Milburn OAM said 12 designers will feature in the EFWA Upcycling Challenge Runway Collection at Perth Western Australia on November 17.

-Interested designers are asked to choose a ‘hero’ textile that is made from dormant natural fibres and build on that textile to create a new unique garment with meaning and story fit for A Closet of the Anthropocene.
+Designers chose a ‘hero’ textile that is made from dormant natural fibres and built on that textile to create a new unique garment with meaning and story fit for A Closet of the Anthropocene.

 The ‘hero’ textile might be a damaged treasure discovered in a thrift shop, a family heirloom, a favourite outdated garment or something painted in art school.
 This textile can be repurposed along with other natural materials of choice into a storyful creation with the hero at heart.